 - Add 1 tablespoon butter and 1 tablespoon olive oil to a saucepan or large skillet, and the onions and season with salt and pepper.
 Cook until the onion begins to become soft and opaque about 4 minutes.
 The onion should not pick up any brown color which would detract from our beautiful rice.

 - Next add the rice, stirring constantly to coat with oil, about 2 minutes.
-When the rice has taken on a pale, golden color, pour in wine, and let it bubble until it has reduce by half.
+When the rice has taken on a pale, golden color, pour in wine, and let it bubble until it has reduced by half.

 - Add 2 cups of your broth to the rice and stir occasionally until the broth is absorbed.

 - Continue adding broth 1/2 cup ( about 1 ladle full) at a time, stirring continuously, until the liquid is absorbed and the rice is al dente, about 20 to 25 minutes.

 - When the rice is to your desired tenderness, remove from heat and let stand 1 minute.
 Stir in the langostinos, butter, chives, and Parmesan.
 Adjust the salt and pepper, if necessary.